Now that things are heating up in college basketball, we will be updating our Bubble Watch a few times each week.

 Top 50 RPI: 2-6

-Memphis drilled UCF by 29 on Tuesday night at FedEx Forum.
-A loss for Southern Miss will assure the Tigers at least a share of the C-USA crown.
+Memphis beat East Carolina and Marshall during the week, sealing up a bid for them.
+A loss for Southern Miss and a Memphis win in one of their last two will assure the Tigers at least a share of the C-USA crown.
 Memphis has an RPI below 30, is 7-6 in road and neutral site games, but is 2-6 against the top 50 RPI.
 Not much can help to improve Memphis’s record against the top 50 RPI, other than Xavier, Marshall, and UCF winning some games.
-Memphis is 9-7 against the RPI top 100.
-Memphis finishes at Tulsa on Saturday, in the Donald Reynolds Center.
+Memphis has games against UCF and at Tulsa down the stretch.
+Memphis is 6-7 against the RPI top 100.

 Probably in: Southern Miss (23-6) (10-4).